 Python can be used to launch and drive Houdini Batch from within your existing pipeline.
 You can use scripting to make Houdini Batch a part of your wider pipeline and to integrate it fully into your workflow.
 You can also use scripting inside your Houdini scene files to customize your solution using either Python or Houdini’s hscript.

-Copyright © 2022 Medianetic.
+Copyright © 2023.
+Medianetic Sdn Bhd.
 All rights reserved.
 Made and Powered by Medianetic Digital.

 Why?
 To ensure that you have the best experience and improve our website.